amara-j/Idaho/README.md

 # Idaho
-# Districting analysis for Idaho.
+Districting analysis and saved outputs for Idaho.